catseye/The-Dossier/article/Some Notes on Drawing.md

 Some people will call this "cheating".
 This, too, is a lie, because in order to cheat there first needs to be a rule that can be broken.
-It would be more accurate to say that this usually results in a dead and lifeless and "traced-looking" drawing.
+It would be more accurate to say that this usually results in a stilted, dead-looking drawing.

-But even so, that's mainly because when you make a tracing, you are slavishly finding an outline, a visual boundary between things in the picture, and making a line out of it.
-There are two problems here.
+But even so, that's mainly because when you make a tracing, you usually hunt for what you think is an outline in the picture, and make a drawn line out of it.
+There are two problems with this.
 One is that when someone else sees that line, they don't necessarily recover the same outline you (thought you) saw when you traced it.
 In fact they usually don't.
 The other is that not all boundaries between things reduce well to lines.
 The human nose, for example, is notorious for this — it's quite difficult to depict it well with only lines and no tone.